DamienBlackwood/spectro/README.md

 ### Methodology

-**All** code was written by me, drawing from existing research but implemented independently.
-No AI was used.
+All code written and thought out by me, with only **minor** assistance from AI.
+But mostly drawn from existing research/examples and implemented independently.

 ## License
 This software is licensed under the **MIT License**.